Your attention is worth billions—spend it wisely

 Facebook, Instagram, Youtube, Twitter, Snap, and Pinterest are free to use.
 Hulu and Netflix are nominal monthly subscriptions.
 Economists are right to say "there's no such thing as a free lunch".
 All of these lucrative business models rely on you spending countless hours being advertised to so that you will succumb to consumer envy and buy things.
 Your time is their revenue.

 Market capitalization: the value of a company that is traded on the stock market, calculated by multiplying the total number of shares by the present share price.
 Figures as of October 2018.

 Netflix: $133B market cap

 YouTube: $75B estimated market cap.
 Google parent company Alphabet estimated at $758B.

 Instagram: acquired by Facebook in 2012 for $1B, current estimations value it at $53B

 Pinterest: $12B estimated valuation after the latest funding round

 Now before you call me a hypocrite for promoting this blog on nearly all of the above and binge watching Friends when it came out on Netflix—I’m not saying you should stop using these services altogether.
-“Netflix and chill” is my favorite thing about being married, but these "free rewards" are hindering you from reaching your full potential.
+In fact, “Netflix and chill” is my favorite thing about being married, but these "free rewards" are hindering you from reaching your full potential.